255BITS/255bits.com/pages/articles/hypergan-people/index.md

 Training GANs is notoriously difficult.
 In order to train at 256 x 256 we utilize:

-* Hyperchamber.io, a service for training networks with hyperparameter search
+* [Hyperchamber.io](/products/hyperchamber.io), a service for training networks with hyperparameter search
 * A custom Discriminator and Generator
-* Joint training of a variational encoder utilizing preproccessed image embeddings
+* Joint training of a variational encoder utilizing preprocessed image embeddings
 * Custom GAN training technique
 * Nvidia Titan X
 * ~ 1 week of training